Commitment to the Net-Zero Standard

 Deceuninck North America will reduce emissions by using green electricity, maximizing on-site renewable electricity production, sourcing renewable energy certificates, and shifting toward purchase power agreements.

-President and CEO, Deceuninck North America
+President, Deceuninck North America

 Deceuninck will also focus on process improvements such as phasing out the use of fuel oil, increasing measurement and monitoring, avoiding compressed air leakages, and relighting, reinsulating, and replacing machinery in its facilities.